You are here

 Lynchburg, VA 24503

-This popular three-acre site provides large shade trees, a lush open field, fishing access, and wonderful views of Blackwater Creek and historic Hollins Mill Dam.
+This popular park provides large shade trees, a lush open field, fishing access, and wonderful views of Blackwater Creek and historic Hollins Mill Dam.
 Picnic tables and grills are handicapped accessible.
 Visitors can enjoy the old stonework of the dam as the water surges over the edge.

 The park includes trail connections to the Blackwater Creek Bikeway, including the Point of Honor Trail section.